Alaxe/configs/README.md

 ```bash
 sudo stow -t / --restow root/
 ```
-To users to follow the symlinks created by Stow, they need execute permissions on all parent directories.
+To let other users follow the symlinks created by Stow, they need execute permissions on all parent directories.
 In my case, this required
 ```bash
 chmod a+x ~